sergiocollado/potpourri/Notes_on_Linux/Notes_on_Rust_for_linux.md

 qemu-system-x86_64 -nographic -kernel vmlinux -initrd ../busybox/ramdisk.img -nic user,model=rtl8139

 #if we check ifconfig, the network interface should be up, so networking is active.
-# this allows to go from the VM to the outside world!
+# this allows to go from the VM to the outside world!!!
 # with this we can connect to the VM.

-# add an option for fowareing ports in the VM.
+# add an option for fowarding ports in the VM.
 We are forwarding the port 5555 local machine to the port 23 of the VM
 qemu-system-x86-64 -nographic -kernel vmlinux -initrd ../busybox/ramdisk.img -nic user,model=rtl8139,hostfwd=tcp::5555-:23

 # ..other topic, mounting /dev